stefanpruna/flappy_bird_neural_network/README.md

 5. Mutate every bird in the new generation by a tiny bit.

 To run this game you need the SDL librarie for fonts and images.
 To install them type in the command line :

- $sudo apt-get install libsdl2-ttf-dev
+ sudo apt-get install libsdl2-ttf-dev

- $sudo apt-get install libsdl-image1.2-dev
+ sudo apt-get install libsdl-image1.2-dev

 I added a make file for this project.
 To compile the game type: make all
 To run the game type: ./flappyBird